Differentially Private Quantiles with Smaller Error: Conclusion

 \section{Conclusion}

 In this paper, we have proposed new mechanisms for approximating multiple quantiles on a dataset, satisfying both $\varepsilon$ and $(\epsilon,\delta)$ differential privacy.
-As long as the minimum gap between the queried quantiles is large enough, the mechanisms achieve error with a better dependency on the number of quantiles and $\delta$ than related work.
-Our experimental results confirm that these mechanisms outperform prior work in practice, in particular when the number of quantiles is large.
+As long as the minimum gap between the queried quantiles is sufficiently large, the mechanisms achieve error with a better dependence on the number of quantiles and $\delta$ than prior work.
+Our experimental results demonstrate that these mechanisms outperform prior work in practice, in particular when the number of quantiles is large.
 An interesting question for future directions is to explore if a more careful analysis could reduce the minimum gap requirement or if other practical mechanisms for differentially private quantiles could further improve accuracy of computing many quantiles privately in practice.